Celistra — Project Overview

 5.6 "Pairing my second machine was harder than the first"

 The tray icon has a Pair this machine menu item.
-It mints an 8-digit one-time token (TTL 120s) and opens the dashboard with it.
-The browser POSTs the token back with your Firebase ID token.
-Daemon verifies both, hands back the machine secret, stores it in the browser.
+It mints a crypto/rand-backed challenge token (TTL 600s, single-use, constant-time compared) and opens the dashboard with it.
+The browser POSTs the token back with your Firebase ID token and refresh token.
+Daemon verifies both, returns the bearer + the current tunnel URL, and persists the refresh token so it can rotate the ID token every 50 minutes without user interaction.
 Total interaction: two clicks.

 5.7 "I keep forgetting to put secrets into .env files"